7AC/stif/README.md

 # stif
-Publish informations from Google Finance to Notification Center
+Publish information from Google Finance to Notification Center